JinmiaoChenLab/ezSingleCell2/Data Integration/Readme.md

 **Module 2 : Data Integration Module**

-The data integration module accepts 2 data formats namely:
+ezSingleCell uses 3 different methods to perform data integration namely Seurat, Harmony and fastMNN.
+It accepts data in two different formats namely:

 1. Gene counts (in text format), or

 2. Cell Ranger output

 For gene counts, the test gene expression dataset comprising of 500 cells from each batch was downloaded from: